 Structure of the New Labour Codes

-The four new labour codes replace outdated labour regulations with modern employment laws that ensure better working conditions, fair wages, and structured compliance for employers.
+The four labour codes replace outdated labour regulations with modern employment laws designed to improve working conditions, ensure fair wages, and strengthen compliance mechanisms for employers.

 Code on Wages, 2019